PREFINE: Personalized Story Generation via Simulated User Critics and User-Specific Rubric Generation: Results

 To manage evaluation cost, we created a subset of 200 story sets randomly sampled from each of the outputs generated on the PerDOC and PerMPST datasets.
 Each story was based on the same premise and was evaluated by \texttt{GPT-4o} using the six criteria defined in the \cite{hanna}.
 Scores were assigned on a scale from 1 to 10.

-Interestingly, when we averaged the scores across all criteria, EPER, which aims to generate personalized outputs, achieved significantly higher story quality compared to the Prompt-Persona (PP) baseline (p = 0.0001).
-Furthermore, EPER reached a level of quality comparable to Self-Refine (SR), a method specifically designed to enhance story quality using general rubrics (p = 0.5630).
+Notably, when averaged across all criteria, EPER achieves higher story quality than the Prompt-Persona (PP) baseline ($\Delta = 0.82$, 95\% CI [0.28, 1.34]) and comparable quality to Self-Refine (SR) ($\Delta = -0.30$, 95\% CI [-0.93, 0.32]).

-These results suggest that EPER is able to maintain overall story quality at a level comparable to SR, while also achieving effective personalization for individual users. \ueda{This is a crucial finding, as it indicates that the gains in personalization are not merely a byproduct of enhancing general story quality.
-Instead, it implies that story quality does not act as a primary mediator for the personalization effect, suggesting that PREFINE successfully improves stories along two distinct axes: general quality and user-specific preference.} A breakdown of the scores by evaluation aspect is provided in Appendix~\ref{appendix:general-rubric-quality}.
+These results show that EPER maintains overall story quality comparable to SR while achieving effective user-specific personalization.
+This suggests that the personalization gains are not merely a byproduct of improved general story quality, but that PREFINE improves stories along two distinct axes: general quality and user preference.
+A breakdown by evaluation aspect is provided in Appendix~\ref{appendix:general-rubric-quality}.